Reproduction and Surplus

 Labour → Commodity → Exchange → Money → Reproduction of labour

-For the system to persist, the outputs of this process must continually regenerate the conditions that allow labour to occur again: food, shelter, tools, knowledge, and social organisation.
+For the system to persist, the outputs of this process must continually regenerate the conditions that allow labour to occur again—food, shelter, tools, knowledge, and social organisation—since without this recursive reproduction there may be activity but not a stable economy.

 II.
 The Limits of Simple Reproduction